Multiplicative SHE limit of random walks in space-time random environments: Introduction

 \subsection{Acknowledgements}

 \sd{We thank Ivan Corwin for suggesting the problem, for his feedback on the paper, and for many insightful discussions about the project.
 We thank Yu Gu and Li-Cheng Tsai for illuminating discussions that eventually led us to derive Theorem \ref{xi2}.
-We thank Guillaume Barraquand, Jeremy Quastel, Rongfeng Sun, and B\'alint Vir\'ag for useful discussions about the context and possible refinements of our results.} The project was initiated during the authors’ participation in the “Universality and Integrability in Random Matrix Theory and Interacting Particle Systems” semester program at MSRI in the fall of 2021.
+We thank Guillaume Barraquand, Jeremy Quastel, Rongfeng Sun, and B\'alint Vir\'ag for useful discussions about the context and possible refinements of our results.} {We are grateful to the two anonymous referees for their many valuable suggestions.} The project was initiated during the authors’ participation in the “Universality and Integrability in Random Matrix Theory and Interacting Particle Systems” semester program at MSRI in the fall of 2021.
 The authors thank the program organizers for their hospitality and acknowledge the support from NSF DMS-1928930.
 SD and HD’s research was partially supported by Ivan Corwin’s NSF grant DMS-1811143, the Fernholz Foundation’s “Summer Minerva Fellows” program, and also the W.M.
 Keck Foundation Science and Engineering Grant on “Extreme diffusion.”
 HD was also supported by the NSF Graduate Research Fellowship under Grant No. DGE-2036197.